CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Proposed Method: CorVS+

 \subsubsection{Assumptions}

 It can be unrealistic to expect everyone to carry sensors.
 For instance, warehouses are open environments where external personnel such as truck drivers can enter.
 Conversely, workers carrying sensors often leave camera views for work or breaks.
-Visual tracking may be interrupted at occlusion as well as such out-of-view.
-Moreover, tracking duplication may occur in overlapping regions between cameras.
+Visual tracking can be interrupted at occlusion as well as such out-of-view.
+Moreover, tracking duplication may occur in overlapping regions among cameras, as shown in Fig. \ref{fig:dup}.
+In this case, prohibiting the assignment of multiple simultaneous trajectories to the same sensor may invite more matching failures.
 Based on these analyses, we define two rules below.
-These permissive assumptions offer the potential for applications to various industrial sites. \begin{itemize} \item Every trajectory corresponds to one sensor or none. \item Each time point of each sensor data corresponds to any number of trajectories or none. \end{itemize}
+These permissive assumptions offer the potential for applications to various complex environments. \begin{itemize} \item Every trajectory corresponds to one sensor or none. \item Each time point of each sensor data corresponds to any number of trajectories or none. \end{itemize}